Schulich-Ignite/website/README.md

 Any additional overview content you want to mention
 ```

 The `ready` variable is used to specify when a session is ready for the public (published & draft were reserved).
-When false it will not show up in the feed, when true they will.
+When false it will not show up in the feed, when true they will - however, the session will only appear once the current date exceeds the `date` parameter.
+This allows for early, automatic publishing.

 If you don't specify slides the download slides options will disapear.